timothywinters/pcs_code_challenge_01/README.md

 This program accepts a user input of a noun or a noun-phrase and then uses that input in a sentence.
+After the first input it asks for different parts of speech to make a new senstence using all of those pieces of speech.